Philipbear/msbuddy/docs/pyapi.rst

 .. code-block:: python

-   from msbuddy.buddy import Buddy
+   from msbuddy import Msbuddy

-   # create a Buddy object
+   # create a Msbuddy object
-   buddy = Buddy()
+   engine = Msbuddy()

    # predict formula feasibility score
-   feasibility_score = buddy.predict_formula_feasibility("C10H20O5")
+   feasibility_score = engine.predict_formula_feasibility("C10H20O5")
    print(feasibility_score)

 Classes
 ~~~~~~~~~~~~~~~
-.. class:: msbuddy.Buddy (param_set: Union[BuddyParamSet, None] = None)
+.. class:: msbuddy.Msbuddy (config: Union[MsbuddyConfig, None] = None)

    Buddy main class.
 Note that the Buddy class is singleton, which means only one Buddy object can be created.

-   :param param_set: :class:`msbuddy.BuddyParamSet` object.
+   :param config: :class:`msbuddy.MsbuddyConfig` object.
 Default is None.

-   .. attribute:: param_set
+   .. attribute:: config

-      :class:`msbuddy.BuddyParamSet` object.
-The parameter set for the Buddy object.
+      :class:`msbuddy.MsbuddyConfig` object.
+The configuration for the Msbuddy object.

    .. attribute:: data

       A list of :class:`msbuddy.base.MetaFeature` objects.
-Data loaded into the Buddy object.
+Data loaded into the :class:`msbuddy.Msbuddy` object.

    .. attribute:: db_loaded

       bool.
 True if the database is loaded.

-   .. method:: update_param_set (param_set: BuddyParamSet)
+   .. method:: update_config (config: MsbuddyConfig)

-      Update the parameter set for the :class:`msbuddy.Buddy` object.
+      Update the configuration for the :class:`msbuddy.Msbuddy` object.

-      :param param_set: :class:`msbuddy.BuddyParamSet` object.
+      :param param_set: :class:`msbuddy.MsbuddyConfig` object.
 The parameter set to be updated.
       :returns: None.
-The ``param_set`` attribute of the :class:`Buddy` object will be updated.
+The ``config`` attribute of the :class:`msbuddy.Msbuddy` object will be updated.

    .. method:: load_usi (usi_list: Union[str, List[str]], adduct_list: Union[None, str, List[str]] = None)

-      Read from a single USI string or a sequence of USI strings, and load the data into the ``data`` attribute of the :class:`Buddy` object.
+      Read from a single USI string or a sequence of USI strings, and load the data into the ``data`` attribute of the :class:`msbuddy.Msbuddy` object.

       :param usi_list: str or List[str].
 A single USI string or a sequence of USI strings.
       :param optional adduct_list: str or List[str].
 A single adduct string or a sequence of adduct strings, which will be applied to all USI strings accordingly.
       :returns: None.
-A list of :class:`msbuddy.base.MetaFeature` objects will be stored in the ``data`` attribute of the :class:`Buddy` object.
+A list of :class:`msbuddy.base.MetaFeature` objects will be stored in the ``data`` attribute of the :class:`msbuddy.Msbuddy` object.

    .. method:: load_mgf (mgf_file: str)

-      Read a single mgf file, and load the data into the ``data`` attribute of the :class:`msbuddy.Buddy` object.
+      Read a single mgf file, and load the data into the ``data`` attribute of the :class:`msbuddy.Msbuddy` object.

       :param mgf_file: str.
 The path to the mgf file.
       :returns: None.
-A list of :class:`msbuddy.base.MetaFeature` objects will be stored in the ``data`` attribute of the :class:`Buddy` object.
+A list of :class:`msbuddy.base.MetaFeature` objects will be stored in the ``data`` attribute of the :class:`msbuddy.Msbuddy` object.

    .. method:: add_data (data: List[MetaFeature])

-      Add data into the ``data`` attribute of the :class:`msbuddy.Buddy` object.
+      Add data into the ``data`` attribute of the :class:`msbuddy.Msbuddy` object.

       :param data: A list of :class:`msbuddy.base.MetaFeature` objects.
 The data to be added.
       :returns: None.
-A list of :class:`msbuddy.base.MetaFeature` objects will be stored in the ``data`` attribute of the :class:`Buddy` object.
+A list of :class:`msbuddy.base.MetaFeature` objects will be stored in the ``data`` attribute of the :class:`msbuddy.Msbuddy` object.

    .. method:: clear_data

-      Clear the ``data`` attribute of the :class:`msbuddy.Buddy` object.
+      Clear the ``data`` attribute of the :class:`msbuddy.Msbuddy` object.

       :returns: None.
-The ``data`` attribute of the :class:`Buddy` object will be cleared to None.
+The ``data`` attribute of the :class:`msbuddy.Msbuddy` object will be cleared to None.

-   .. method:: preprocess_and_generate_candidate_formula

-      Preprocess the loaded data and generate candidate formulas.

-      :returns: None.
-The ``candidate_formula_list`` attribute of each :class:`msbuddy.base.MetaFeature` object in the ``data`` attribute of the :class:`Buddy` object will be updated.

-   .. method:: assign_subformula_annotation

-      Assign subformula annotation for MS/MS spectra in loaded data (MetaFeature.candidate_formula_list - CandidateFormula.ms2_raw_explanation).

-      :returns: None.
-The ``candidate_formula_list`` attribute of each :class:`msbuddy.base.MetaFeature` object in the ``data`` attribute of the :class:`Buddy` object will be updated.

    .. method:: annotate_formula

       Perform formula annotation for loaded data.

       :returns: None.
-The ``candidate_formula_list`` attribute of each :class:`msbuddy.base.MetaFeature` object in the ``data`` attribute of the :class:`Buddy` object will be updated.
+The ``candidate_formula_list`` attribute of each :class:`msbuddy.base.MetaFeature` object in the ``data`` attribute of the :class:`msbuddy.Msbuddy` object will be updated.

    .. method:: get_summary